minin43/TTT-Custom-Roles/CONVARS.md

-ttt_madscientist_max_health                    100     // The maximum amount of health the mad scientist can have ttt_shadow_max_health                          100     // The maximum amount of health the shadow can have ttt_arsonist_max_health                        100     // The maximum amount of health the arsonist can have ttt_hivemind_max_health                        100     // The maximum amount of health the hive can have
+ttt_madscientist_max_health                    100     // The maximum amount of health the mad scientist can have ttt_shadow_max_health                          100     // The maximum amount of health the shadow can have ttt_arsonist_max_health                        100     // The maximum amount of health the arsonist can have ttt_hivemind_max_health                        100     // The maximum amount of health the hive mind can have ttt_plaguemaster_max_health                    100     // The maximum amount of health the plaguemaster can have

 // Round Time
 ttt_roundtime_win_draw                         0       // Whether a round that ends because the round time limit has passed counts as a draw.
 If it is not a draw, the traitor team loses